camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-780-alpha1-released.md

 ## Take a Sneak Peek at What Is Next
 We are already eagerly busy preparing for the next alpha release, which is scheduled for end of July.

-Among other things, we are working on the the following features, which are planned to be released in one of the next alpha releases:
+Among other things, we are working on the following features, which are planned to be released in one of the next alpha releases:

 * Batch modification of process instances (EE)
 * Faster rendering of BPMN diagrams in Cockpit